UXARRAY/uxarray/README.md

 (via inheritance of Xarray Dataset and DataArray classes), a Pangeo ecosystem package commonly-used for structured grids recognition, to support reading and recognizing unstructured grid model outputs.
-We picked the name "UXarray" and preferred to capitalize the first two letters to emphasize it is Xarray for Unstructured grids.
+We picked the name "UXarray" (pronounced "you-ex-array") and preferred to capitalize the first two letters to emphasize it builds upon Xarray for Unstructured grids.

 # UXarray Functionality